Bookkeeping for translators: Another skill that is not taught at college.

 Collect all relevant receipts diligently and enter the details in an income/expenditure spreadsheet

-Every once in a while (at least once per quarter), when you have a lull in translation business, get out the receipts and enter them into an Excel spreadsheet, divided by income and expenditure.
+Every once in a while (at least once per quarter), or when you have a lull in translation business, get out the receipts and enter them into an Excel spreadsheet, divided by income and expenditure.
 On the expenditure side have columns for various kinds of expenditure.
 To make your life easy, find out how your country’s tax office groups expenditure together and base your itemisation on these groupings (e.g. rent, rates, power and insurance costs or accountancy, legal and other professional fees).

-Don’t leave it too long between entering up these details.
+In any case, don’t leave it too long between entering up these details.
 The longer you leave it, the more difficult and time consuming to sort it out.

-Use the collected data to fill in your end-of-year tax returns
+Bookkeeping for translators: Use the collected data to fill in your end-of-year tax returns

 Find out which allowances you may be able to offset against your income

-It’ll be money well spent.
+In any case, it will be money well spent.